hackclub/vip-newsletters/022/README.md

 Anirudh, 17, from California, worked on [rust2nix](https://github.com/anirudhb/rust2nix), a build tools written in Nix which allows you to build Rust applications entirely in Nix.

-Jinmay, 15, of India built [tinypages](https://github.com/Borrus-sudo/tinypages), a static site renderer for Markdown files that also supports embedded Preact components.
+Jinmay, 16, from India built [tinypages](https://github.com/Borrus-sudo/tinypages), a static site generator based on Markdown files with Preactjs integration.

 Cedric, 19, and Kognise, 17, spent all weekend on a Zoom call making a [game](https://files.slack.com/files-pri/T0266FRGM-F02T99YB35Y/image.png) in JavaScript about growing trees to house squirrels....
 It's a lot of fun